ddhartma/Deep-Reinforcement-Learning-Theory-AlphaZero/README.md

 ## Zero-Sum Game <a name="zero_sum_game"></a>
 - **AlphaZero** is specialzed in so called **Zero-Sum games**.
 - Assumption: game contains no hidden information (no element of luck, winning or losing is entirely determined by skill)
-- This concept is applicable to games as simple as Tic-Tac-Toe to more complicated games such as chess and go.
+- This concept is applicable to games as simple as Tic-Tac-Toe to more complicated games such as chess and Go.
-- Exmaple: Tic-Tac-Toe
+- Example: Tic-Tac-Toe
     - Grid
     - 2 competing agents
     - One agent's win is another agent's loss.